robboz4/GutterCam2/README.md

 The GutterCam was designed for a friend who can no longer climb ladders to check out his guttters on a 2 story house.
 He has leafguard installed, but still likes to check they are working and the lcoal wild life haven't build new condos up there (Squirrels!).
 The original code was  accessed via the home WiFi to the webserver on the board.
 From a browser you had to start the video stream.
 This new code is an AP and my friend just has to point his smart phone/tablet/PC to GutterCam2 and a browser browser to 192.168.4.1.
 Much easier for him to use.
+There is also a single button to turn on/off the flash LED.

 The code was a modification of the code used in this project: